panzerdp/dmitripavlutin.com/content/posts/157-vue-throttle-debounce/index.md

 In this post, let's see how you can apply debouncing and throttling to Vue components.

-## 1. Debouncing input change event
+## 1. Debouncing input change watcher

 Let's start with a simple component, where your task is to log to console the value that the user has introduced into a text input.